The Vatican City: ten facts to help your visit go more smoothly

 We always use Viator tours in Italy; their guides are local, speak multi languages exceptionally well, and know all the small details that make their tours stand out from the rest.

-If you'd like to see our favourite of these tours use this link, or have a look at our detailed review (coming soon).
+If you'd like to see our favourite of these Viator tours, use this link.

-There's some information sites out there claiming that everyone in the Vatican City speaks Latin.
-There's no need to brush up on your Latin before you go though - it's just not true!
+There are some information sites out there claiming that everyone in the Vatican City speaks Latin.
+There's no need to brush up on your Latin before you go, though - it's just not true!

 There is actually no one official language in the Vatican City, although Italian is the main language spoken both inside the Vatican itself and outside - perhaps not surprisingly, for this is Italy, after all!